NovoNordisk-OpenSource/public__openstudybuilder__proj-description/docs/index.md

 This solution is based on a legacy bespoke MDR system at Novo Nordisk, and one of the goals for Novo Nordisk is to ensure that our current sponsor-defined data standards and portfolio of study definitions can be migrated into the new MDR and OpenStudyBuilder system.

 The new solution design for the OpenStudyBuilder is deeply inspired by the CDISC 360 PoC project as well as the TransCelerate BioPharma Digital Data Flow (DDF) project.
 The OpenStudyBuilder aims to become a DDF reference implementation on top of many other features.
 Furthermore, additional community involvement is appreciated.
+Additional information how the OpenStudyBuilder can be seen in the DDF context is available [here](./info_ddf.md).

 Currently the OpenStudyBuilder solution is only sponsored by Novo Nordisk.
 Novo Nordisk seeks additional stakeholders that would be interested in co-sponsoring this open-source project.